kmaaallen/simon-game/documentation/automatedTesting/automatedTesting.md

 ## Running the tests
 I ran these tests in cloud9 by 'previewing' the file : /documentation/automatedTesting/index.html in my browser.

-## Problems encountered but not completely fixed
+## Console Errors when running automated tests
 ### "Uncaught (in promise) DOMException"
 When running the jasmine specs in my browser, the specs passed however the following error appeared in the console:
 "Uncaught (in promise) DOMException" (This particular message was displayed in chrome but a similar message was displayed in Safari).
-After some research I established this error was to do with Chrome changing their autoplay policy, the full extent of which can be viewed here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes<br>
+After some research I established this error was to do with Chrome and Safari's autoplay policies.<br>
+Chrome's autoplay policy can be viewed here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes<br>
 Safari has also disabled autoplay until a user interacts with the page.

 In Chrome - when the browser window first loads this error appears in console.
 However when you interact with the browser window